 Best Rates For Drivers With No Recent Accidents

 Is your driving record free of accidents?
-If you’ve avoided collisions for multiple consecutive years, you may have an opportunity to lower your auto insurance rates by switching to Geico or State Farm.
+If you’ve avoided collisions for multiple consecutive years, you may have an opportunity to lower your auto insurance rates by switching to State Farm.

 Best Rates For Teen Drivers